PPatricc/Domain-Specific-Speech-Recognition/README.md

 ### Customization
-Number of epochs: Adjust num_epochs in finetune_lora.py if you want more training.
+- Number of epochs: Adjust num_epochs in finetune_lora.py if you want more training.<br/>
-Batch size: Increase it if you have a good GPU or reduce if you run out of memory.
+- Batch size: Increase it if you have a good GPU or reduce if you run out of memory.<br/>
-Noise mixing: Tweak the SNR range or add additional noise files to get more variety.
+- Noise mixing: Tweak the SNR range or add additional noise files to get more variety.<br/>
-VAD threshold**: In data_preprocessing.py, you can modify threshold=0.02 to be more or less aggressive in boosting speech frames.
+- VAD threshold**: In data_preprocessing.py, you can modify threshold=0.02 to be more or less aggressive in boosting speech frames.<br/>

 ### Notes
 On Windows, if pyttsx3 fails to generate .wav files, ensure you have SAPI5 voices installed and the correct permissions.